Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the Radeon HD 6970 should in theory be quite a bit superior to the GeForce GT 240 GDDR5 overall. (explain)
+Memory BandwidthThe Radeon HD 6970 should theoretically be quite a bit faster than the GeForce GT 240 GDDR5 overall. (explain)

-Pixel RateThe Radeon HD 6970 will be a lot (about 540%) faster with regards to anti-aliasing than the GeForce GT 240 GDDR5, and also will be able to handle higher screen resolutions without slowing down too much. (explain)
+Pixel RateThe Radeon HD 6970 will be much (about 540%) faster with regards to full screen anti-aliasing than the GeForce GT 240 GDDR5, and able to handle higher resolutions without losing too much performance. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison